 Processing of applications

-- The applicant or his/her agent will be contacted within 7-10 days from receipt of the application.
+- The applicant or his/her agent will be contacted within 7-10 business days from receipt of the application.

 - The application will be processed within 30 days if all required and satisfactory documents are submitted.

 - If the applicant needs a visa to travel to Iceland, the Directorate will send a request for a D visa to the applicable embassy as soon as the permit is granted.
 The applicant must contact the embassy for an appointment and processing time may vary.
 The Directorate has no influence on processing time at the embassies.

 General request for expedited processing

 Expedited processing for a service fee only applies to applications for a residence permit based on work.
 It does not apply to other permits, e.g. a residence permit for family reunification.